Storage, Indexing & Query Optimization for Geospatial Data Lineage & Provenance Tracking Systems

 A critical early decision involves how lineage documents are serialized and persisted.
 Structuring JSON/XML Lineage Documents correctly at ingestion prevents downstream parsing bottlenecks and ensures schema validation aligns with ISO 19115 and OGC API - Records specifications.
 Well-structured documents should separate immutable provenance facts from mutable annotations, enabling efficient archival and compliance auditing.

 Storage architecture should also enforce strict data typing for spatial extents.
 Instead of storing raw coordinate arrays in JSON payloads, extract bounding geometries into native spatial columns.
 This enables the database engine to leverage spatial operators during lineage filtering, dramatically reducing I/O overhead when querying datasets by geographic region or CRS.
-For high-throughput environments, consider partitioning lineage tables by ingestion date or agency source to isolate hot data from cold archival records.
+The relational half of this polyglot model is worked out in detail in PostGIS Lineage Schema Design, and for high-throughput environments you should consider partitioning lineage tables by ingestion date or agency source to isolate hot data from cold archival records.

 Indexing Strategies for Spatial and Provenance Data